Reading Recovery in the Irish Context

 Reading Recovery teachers collect and submit data on each child they teach in order to monitor the efficiency and effectiveness of the intervention.
 Data collected are collated at a school, regional, national and international level.

-In Ireland, between 2017 and 2022, almost 7,000 pupils completed Reading Recovery.
-Over 83% (5,700 pupils approximately) made accelerated progress, ending their Reading Recovery lesson series working at or above class average.
+In Ireland, between 2017 and 2023, 8488 pupils completed Reading Recovery.
+Approximately 78% (6583 pupils) made accelerated progress, ending their Reading Recovery lesson series working at or above class average.
+These data include years affected by Covid-19 disruptions.

 Reading Recovery is highly rated by numerous independent organisations e.g. What Works Clearinghouse, the Early Intervention Foundation and the Education Endowment Foundation.